ysig/GraKeL/doc/kernels/core_framework.rst

 It is well-known that the degeneracy of a graph is upper bounded by the maximum of the degrees of its vertices and by the largest eigenvalue of its adjacency matrix :math:`\lambda_1`.
 Since in most real-world graphs it holds that :math:`\lambda_1 \ll n`, it also holds that :math:`\delta^*_{max} \ll n`, and hence, the time complexity added by the core framework is not very high.

-The core-framework can be found implemented below:
+The implementation of the core framework can be found below

 .. currentmodule:: grakel